-Want to fly in your living room, without mom yelling at you, too much?
+Want to fly in your living room, without mom or your spouse yelling at you, too much?
 Yeah you do, here are some indoor drones for you.

 Before we start the list, I want to introduce you to some great nano drones.
 These are the machines that are just an inch or two across, you can fit the drone and remote into the palm of one hand.
 These tiny drones are obviously safe to fly in the house, mostly.
 We want to talk about a little bit larger drones today though, so hit the link if you want a nano, otherwise, let’s dive in.